How Much Food Should I Feed My Dog?

 “Just like with humans, dogs experience problems with undernutrition as well as with obesity.
 Other than the obvious discomfort that each condition can cause, there are also damaging physical and physiological impacts,” says Dr. Reidenbach, who explains that:

-• Malnutrition can impact growth, strength, the immune system and susceptibility to infection.
+• Malnutrition can impact growth, strength, the immune system, and susceptibility to infection.
 It can lead to hair loss and fragile bones.

-• Obesity can lead to painful arthritis, liver and kidney disease, urinary problems, thyroid problems, heart failure, diabetes, cancer and more.
+• Obesity can lead to painful arthritis, liver and kidney disease, urinary problems, thyroid problems, heart failure, diabetes, cancer, and more.

 “A practical consideration is the expense of feeding your pet more than they need.
 Most dogs would be much better off eating less of a higher-quality diet than eating more of a low-quality, cheap food,” Dr. Reidenbach says.
-“The old saying, ‘You are what you eat,’ applies just as much to dogs as it does to people.”

 Attributions